Chandrika Kumaratunga: 2019 Sri Lankan presidential election

 Kumaratunga endorsed Sajith Premadasa in the 2019 Sri Lankan presidential election.

 Following the election, Chandrika Bandaranaike Kumaratunga largely withdrew from active politics but remained vocal on national issues.
 She resigned as Chairperson of the Office for National Unity and Reconciliation (ONUR) in November 2019, shortly after receiving the 2019 Common Ground Award for her contribution to peace and reconciliation.

 In January 2020, the Sri Lanka Freedom Party (SLFP) removed her from the post of Attanagalla organiser for supporting Premadasa in the 2019 election, contrary to the party’s stance.
 In April 2024, she filed legal action against former President Maithripala Sirisena, seeking to prevent him from acting as SLFP chairman.

 Kumaratunga has continued to comment publicly on political and economic matters and has voiced concerns regarding her personal security and entitlements as a former president.
 In 2025, following the repeal of ex-presidential privileges, she announced plans to vacate her official residence while recovering from hip surgery.

+Public service and philanthropy

+After leaving office, Kumaratunga has remained active in public service through a range of philanthropic, educational, and civic initiatives.

+2010

+– Established the South Asian Policy and Research Institute (SAPRI), a non-profit, non-partisan think tank dedicated to promoting peace, good governance, economic development, poverty alleviation, and regional cooperation across South Asia.

+2022

+– Donated books from her personal collection to educational institutions such as the BCIS (Bandaranaike Center for International Studies) Library, supporting students and academics.

+2023

+– Established the Bandaranaike Academy for Leadership and Public Policy (BALPP), Sri Lanka's first institute specializing in leadership and public policy education.

+2024

+– Donated essential medicines to Apeksha Cancer Hospital, Maharagama (via an associated trust), marking the 25th anniversary of the bomb attack she survived and supporting cancer patients and their families.